etingof/pysnmp/docs/README.txt

-You need Sphinx too build this documentation.
+You need Sphinx to build this documentation.
 Or you can read it in ASCII. ;)

 Better run: